natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/P-39Q-25%20(France).md

 | Controllable || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Controllable<br>Not auto controlled || Separate || Not controllable<br>1 gear || Not controllable
 |-
 |}
+As the P39's engine often heats up, you might want to learn how to use MEC to counter it, it is way easier than most aircraft as you don't have a supercharger or the mixture to worry about, the optimal MEC settings are: 1% to 3% of radiator depending on the map, and ~73% of pitch.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->